td-org-uit-no/UiTHack19/IRL/README.md

 Look in my face, I am somebody; Look in my back, I am nobody.
 What am I?

-Answere to Åsmund:
+Answer to Åsmund:
 - I am a mirror

 Åsmund reply:
-What is it that your children has to give you, that you cannot get yourself?
+What is it that your children have to give you, that you cannot get yourself?

 Answer to Mariel.
-- Granchildren
+- Grandchildren

 Reveale flag: UiTHack19{not_only_Bilbo_and_Gollum_that_solves_riddles}